icaromisquita/Bootcamp_Project_7_Using_ML_Models_to_build_recommender_systems/README.txt

 🔸 Project Intro/Objective

 Collection of different recommender systems packaged in a streamlit app.
-The purpose of this project is to learn about different recommender systems and how to deploy python code in a webapp via streamlit.
+The purpose of this project is to learn about different recommender systems and how to deploy python code in a web-app via streamlit.

 🔹 Methods Used
 Popularity-based recommendations